Used for a heart stress test.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using dipyridamole (Persantine®).
-You may need to stop using dipyridamole for at least 2 days before this test is done.
+- Some foods and medicines can affect how regadenoson works.
+Tell your doctor if you are using aminophylline, dipyridamole, or theophylline.
+You may need to stop using dipyridamole for at least 2 days before this test, and stop using aminophylline or theophylline for at least 12 hours before this test.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma or COPD (chronic obstructive pulmonary disease).
-Make sure your doctor knows about any heart disease you have, including high or low blood pressure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, chronic obstructive pulmonary disease (COPD), heart or blood vessel disease, heart valve disease, seizures, or unstable angina.

 Possible Side Effects While Using This Medicine: